What is a Stock Split?

 When a company decides to split its stock, it determines the ratio for the split.
 There are a variety of combination ratios open to the company.
 However, the most common are 2-for-1, 3-for-1, and 3-for-2 splits.

 To understand the concept better, let’s look at an example:

 Company A has decided to split its stock and has settled on the most common split ratio: 2-for-1.
 In this example, shareholders who’ve already purchased and been issued shares of Company A’s stock would be given another share for every stock they already own.
 In such a scenario, let’s assume that Company A has 30 million outstanding shares.
 After the 2-for-1 stock split, they’ll have 60 million.
 However, this also means that the value of each share decreases by 50%.

 Stock splits, as our example shows, increase Company A’s total number of shares outstanding, but make two shares the same value as one share would have been before the split.
 Company A’s market capitalization isn’t affected by this because the total market value of all outstanding shares hasn’t changed.

 Reasons for Stock Splits

-Why would a company want to double or triple their outstanding stock shares if their market capitalization won’t be affected?
+Why would a company want to double or triple its outstanding stock shares if its market capitalization won’t be affected?

 There are a number of reasons for stock splits.
 However, there are two that are most common.
 The first has to do with perceived company liquidity.
 With each share’s price dropping a certain percentage – depending on the ratio that the company decides to use – investors tend to see the company’s stock as more affordable, and therefore may be more likely to buy shares.
 The lower the share price, the less risky the stock seems.